binayjy8/PR-H-C/README.md

-projBinay bhusan mohanta. is only
+proBinay bhusan mohanta. is only